 - The Instructional Design Forum — "The Instructional Design Forum group was created exclusively for Linkedin members who wish to blog about all things Instructional Design.
 If you are looking for work or know of any contract / full time opportunities, please post your information here!
 If you would like to suggest resources, websites or other associations related to the Adult Learning profession, tell us about it."

-- Instructional Design Professional Group — "A professional networking group for designers & developers of learning.
-Includes instructional designers, multimedia developers, programmers, artists, project managers, resource planners,& more.
+- Learning Development Institute Group — "A professional networking group for designers & developers of learning.
+Includes instructional designers, multimedia developers, programmers, artists, project managers, resource planners, & more.
 For professionals who imagine, create & validate learning for in-person and online training and learning."

 - Contract Trainer and Instructional Design Professionals — "Are you looking to network with other learning consultants?
 Do you want to stay up-to-date on the latest training industry news and engage in meaningful discussions about learning and e-learning?
 Are you thinking of becoming an independent consultant and not sure where to start?"